-PC/AT and Model 30 Mode: Writing this bit to logic "1" will enable the DRQ, nDACK, TC and FINTR outputs.
-When this bit is a logic "0" it disables the nDACK and TC inputs, and holds the DRQ and FINTR outputs in a high impedance state.
+PC/AT and Model 30 Mode:

+Writing this bit to logic "1" will enable the DRQ, nDACK, TC and FINTR outputs.
+This bit being a logic "0" will disable the nDACK and TC inputs, and hold the DRQ and FINTR outputs in a high impedance state.
 This bit is a logic "0" after a reset and in these modes.